uvicpraxis/uvicpraxis.github.io/gpms.md

 This is a [Press Record](https://uvicpraxis.github.io/pressrecord.html) project file.
-Jentery Sayers created it on 19 May 2026 and updated it on 21 May 2026 with feedback from the Praxis Studio and Humanities Computing and Media Centre at the University of Victoria.
+Jentery Sayers created it on 19 May 2026 and last updated it on 22 May 2026 with feedback from the Praxis Studio and Humanities Computing and Media Centre at the University of Victoria.
 It is an incomplete draft and thus subject to change.
-We will version it 1.0 once it is ready for circulation. **Please do not cite this document* in the meantime.
+We will version it 1.0 once it is ready for circulation. *Please do not cite this document* in the meantime.

 # Gameplay Metadata Schema (GPMS) (INCOMPLETE DRAFT)

 This metadata schema is licensed [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 It was developed by Jentery Sayers and the Praxis Studio for Comparative Media Studies at the University of Victoria.
-It adapts the following projects for the purposes of describing files in the Press Record Gameplay Footage Collection (PRGPFC):
+It adapts the following projects for the purposes of describing files in the [Press Record](https://uvicpraxis.github.io/pressrecord.html) Gameplay Footage Collection (PRGPFC), which is scheduled for early-access release in 2026-27:

 * Coates, E. (2025).
 GameUI Database. [https://www.gameuidatabase.com/about.php](https://www.gameuidatabase.com/about.php)
 * International Council of Museums (ICOM)'s International Committee for Documentation (CIDOC) (2011).
 Conceptual Reference Model (CRM). [http://www.cidoc-crm.org/index.html](http://www.cidoc-crm.org/index.html)